camdenreslink/code.camdenreslink.com/content/misc/getting-started-with-the-hugo-static-site-generator/index.md

 Translating My Static Templates Into a Blog Engine
 ==================================================

+Check out the example repository at [https://github.com/camdenreslink/simple-hugo-example](https://github.com/camdenreslink/simple-hugo-example).
+Clone the repository and follow along.
+The rest of the article will roughly follow the structure of that Hugo example.

 At this point in the process, I had two html files with the exact layouts I wanted for my blog.
 Dummy Lorem Ipsum content was filled in, and all of the CSS was crammed into a `style` tag in the `head`.
 Now I needed to turn these templates into something that Hugo could understand, enabling me to write real blog posts.
 Here is a simplified version of those steps:
 {{< highlight-custom language="text" header-text="command line" >}}
 mkdir code.camdenreslink.com